chrisjbillington/hg-export-tool/README.md

 A. Because `hg-fast-export` is Python 2 only at present.

-Q. This is all pretty annoying, isn't it?
+Q. It's pretty disappointing that BitBucket dropped mercurial support without providing any migration tools, isn't it?
+Would you recommend avoiding doing business with Atlassian in the future?

-A. Yes
+A. Yes and yes.

 Requirements